 Lets say you voted for Trump.
-You never thought that once the opposition was in power, they would come looking for you.
-And the same can be said when these tides eventually turn.
+You never thought that once the opposition was in power, they would come looking for you, or Antifa or whoever the nastiest, most vindictive group might be.
 I’m not taking political sides.
 I don’t have to.
-History is full of French Revolutions and Cultural Revolutions, al la China under Mao, or more recent examples.
-No one I know can predict the future, nor can I. But I am not the only one who sees a problem in the future regarding individual privacy and how anyone could become a victim of another because of their “profile” under Googel’s FLoC.
+History is full of French Revolutions and Cultural Revolutions, or more recent examples.
+No one I know can predict the future.
+I am not the only one who sees a problem in the future regarding individual privacy and how anyone could become a victim because of their “profile” under Googel’s FLoC.

 Why is FLoC dangerous?
 Because “FLoC will use an unsupervised algorithm to create its clusters (cohort groupings).
-That means that nobody will have direct control over how people are grouped together.” your computer will be spying on and categorizing you.
-That profile will be far more granular than what can be collected under the current system of third-party cookies.
+That means that nobody will have direct control over how people are grouped together.”
+Your computer will be spying on and categorizing you.
+That profile will be far more granular and comprehensive than what can be collected under the current system of third-party cookies.

-Sure Google and Apple builds profiles of you now and says they don’t store that data, but we have more than enough examples to prove that they speak with a forked-tongue.
-Still, those profiles (if they are saved somewhere) can be incomplete.
-Lets say you don’t use Google as your default search engine and you dont use Android or IOS, that’s some missing data.
-But if the profile is running in your browser on your device, well now that is a much finer net.
+Sure Google and Apple build profiles of you now and says they don’t store that data, but we have more than enough examples to prove that they speak with a forked-tongue.
+Still, those profiles, if they are saved somewhere, are incomplete by comparison to FLoC.
+Lets say you don’t use Google as your default search engine and you don’t use Android or IOS, that’s some missing data.
+But if the profile is running in your browser on your device, well now that is capable of collecting everything about you.

 But its worse, anyone who wants to find out more about you, can simply get that from your browser when you visit any website.
 Anyone!

 So you say you have nothing to hide.
 You are a proud law abiding citizen.
 But you just happen to visit a website that is related to a group that is suddenly related to an event that is deemed dangerous by someone.
 And the only thing they want to know is where you are right now.
-With FLoC, any website can easily find your IP address and location the next time you use your browser.
+With FLoC, any website can easily help them locate you.

 My business is not about your individual privacy and it won’t pay the bills.
 I am paid by businesses looking to connect with the right people on the Internet that will buy their products or services.
 That’s all good.
 We want everyone to buy our products.
 We are not interrogating someone’s browser to find if they “Wrongthink”.